mohdirfan-code/Braille-Translator/README.md

 │   └── structure_to_json.py    # Converts structured output to JSON
 │
 ├── requirements.txt   # Python dependencies for the project
-├── README.md          # This documentation file
+└── README.md          # This documentation file
-└── demo_script.md     # Script for creating a demo video or walkthrough
 ```

----

 ## 🚀 Key Features